 Fig.4.: One of the maternal lineages from Balatonkeresztúr, it shows close relationship to a BBC individual from Germany

-Our task turns to hard mode from this point as recovering unknown genetic sources is a tough nut to crack.
+Our task becomes more challenging from this point onward as recovering unknown genetic sources becomes a tough nut to crack.
 Fortunately, increasing number of archaic genomes eases the placement of certain groups, we “only” need the correct mathematical models to make assessments on origin for example.
-Paternal lineages of the Kisapostag culture seem to be novel in the region, while its appearance in the mass grave clearly indicate continuity, setting an almost certain source for the people in the mass grave [Fig.5.], although last analyses on the autosomes are still ongoing.
+Paternal lineages of the Kisapostag culture appear to be novel in the region.
+However, their presence in the mass grave indicates continuity, suggesting a likely source for the individuals in the mass grave [Fig.5.].
+Although the last analyses on the autosomes are still ongoing.

 Fig.5.: mtDNA and Y chromosome haplogroups i.e. maternal and paternal lineages proportions at the site.
 Paternal lineages show great homogeneity between and within horizons.